 Using crayftn magic module

-This example relies on the compiler as provided by the LC magic modules (see TODO LINK LC Magic Modules Guide).
+This example relies on the compiler as provided by the LC magic modules (see LC Magic Modules Guide).
 The offload-arch flag depends on the underlying GPU.
 For El Cap (mi300a), use gfx942 and for the EAS3 systems (mi250x), use gfx90a.

-$ crayftn '-DCOMPILERID="cce-18.0.0"' -O3 -g -fopenmp -haccel=amd_gfx942 rush_larsen_gpu_omp_fort.F90 -o rush_larsen_gpu_omp_fort
+$ module load cce/18.0.0-magic $ crayftn -O3 -g -fopenmp -haccel=amd_gfx942 rush_larsen_gpu_omp_fort.F90 -o rush_larsen_gpu_omp_fort $ readelf -a rush_larsen_gpu_omp_fort | grep PATH 0x000000000000000f (RPATH) Library rpath: [/opt/rh/gcc-toolset-12/root/usr/lib64:/usr/tce/packages/tce-wrapper-drivers/gcc-12/lib64:/opt/rocm-6.1.2/hip/lib:/opt/rocm-6.1.2/lib:/opt/rocm-6.1.2/lib64:/opt/cray/pe/cce/18.0.0/cce/x86_64/lib]

 Using MPI with crayftn magic module